 This project involves working with landlords to capture data on the financial and operational impact of dealing with arrears and anti-social behaviour associated with Housing First residents, and provide a comparison with the wider population.

 3. The Picture of Housing First in England 2020

 This research will update the data collected in the first Picture of Housing First research, published in 2018.
 It will provide an updated overview of the sector, including service capacity, profile of residents supported and the make-up of services.

 If you would like to get involved in any of this research, or to know more, please contact Research Manager Debra Hertzberg.

-Our recent research includes an investigation into resident support journeys, a study on the impact that Housing First has on communities and a report on understanding the cost effectiveness of Housing First.
+Our recently published research includes an investigation into resident support journeys, a study on the impact that Housing First has on communities and a report on understanding the cost effectiveness of Housing First.
 These are available to download below.